anirusso/cstutor-sql/Lesson-3/README.md

 ```
 SELECT
- COL1 As A,
+ COL1 AS A,
- COL2 As B,
+ COL2 AS B,
- COL3 As C
+ COL3 AS C
 FROM Table
 ```

+The AS keyword can also be omitted as it is not required: `SELECT Column Alias` works just as well.

 ## WHERE Clause